vhuarcaya/life-e2e-model/README.md

 ## Scientific Context

-LIFE is a proposed ESA large-class space mission consisting of five formation-flying spacecraft at L2 that would use nulling interferometry to detect and characterise the thermal emission of temperate exoplanets around Sun-like stars.
+LIFE is a proposed large-class space mission consisting of five formation-flying spacecraft at L2 that would use nulling interferometry to detect and characterise the thermal emission of temperate exoplanets around Sun-like stars.
 The LIFE concept study ([Quanz et al. 2022](https://doi.org/10.1051/0004-6361/202140366); [Glauser et al. 2024](https://doi.org/10.1117/12.3019318)) identified the need for a full end-to-end wavefront propagation model to assess diffraction and wavefront error propagation through the instrument optical train.

 This codebase provides that model — a **Phase I warm-bench, pre-optimisation analytical baseline** that assumes: